-BNL monitors radioactive emissions at three facilities on site to ensure compliance with the requirements of the Clean Air Act.
-EPA regulations require continuous monitoring of all sources that have the potential to deliver an annual radiation dose greater than 0.1 mrem to a member of the public; all other facilities capable of delivering any radiation dose require periodic confirmatory sampling.
+BNL monitors radioactive emissions at three facilities on its site to ensure compliance with the requirements of the Clean Air Act.
+Environmental Protection Agency (EPA) regulations require continuous monitoring of all sources that have the potential to deliver an annual radiation dose greater than 0.1 mrem to a member of the public; all other facilities capable of delivering any radiation dose require periodic confirmatory sampling.

-During 2016, Laboratory facilities released a total of 10,426 curies of short-lived radioactive gases.
+During 2017, Laboratory facilities released a total of 10,660 curies of short-lived radioactive gases.
 BNL's Brookhaven Linac Isotope Producer (BLIP) is the only facility subject to EPA's continuous monitoring requirements.
-Oxygen-15 (half-life: 122 seconds) and carbon-11 (half-life: 20.4 minutes) emitted from the BLIP constituted more than 99.99 percent of radiological air emissions on site.
+Oxygen-15 (half-life: 122 seconds) and Carbon-11 (half-life: 20.4 minutes) emitted from the BLIP constituted more than 99.99 percent of radiological air emissions on site.

 The Laboratory conducts ambient radiological air monitoring to verify local air quality and to assess possible environmental and health impacts from BNL operations.
 Samples collected from air monitoring stations around the perimeter of the site were analyzed for tritium and gross alpha and beta airborne activity.
-Results for 2016 continued to demonstrate that on-site radiological air quality was consistent with air quality measured at locations in New York State that are not located near radiological facilities.
+Results for 2017 continued to demonstrate that on-site radiological air quality was consistent with air quality measured at locations in New York State that are not located near radiological facilities.

 Various state and federal regulations governing non-radiological releases require facilities to conduct periodic or continuous emissions monitoring to demonstrate compliance with emission limits.
 The CSF is the only BNL facility that requires monitoring.
-In 2016, emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the CSF were all well within permit limits.
-The only recorded excess opacity measurement occurred during quarterly quality assurance tests of the opacity monitors for Boilers 6 and 7.
-All of the excursions were documented in quarterly Site-Wide Air Emissions and Monitoring Systems Performance Reports submitted to NYSDEC.
+In 2017, emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the CSF were all well within permit limits.